I’m of the mind that everyone should know how to cook. Everyone. Men and women, young and old, single or married.

 LUBE – Yeah, I just used that word because it’s funny.
 Really, you just need something to grease the pan.
 Butter is the obvious choice — go with Kerrygold, because it’s boss.
 It’s like buttah.

 It’s a good mix of herbs and adds flavor without overwhelming the taste of the meat.
-I used to get mine at Whole Foods in NYC, but they seem not to carry it here in Cali, so I’ve been ordering on Amazon — grab it here.
+I get mine at Whole Foods in NYC.

 Now, I’m not one of those cast iron fanboys that thinks they’re the only tool you need; they’re not— when it comes to eggs, pancakes, fish, or anything delicate, give me a good nonstick pan every time.